githedgehog/docs/docs/install-upgrade/config.md

 Metrics includes port speeds, counters, errors, operational status, transceivers, fans, power supplies, temperature sensors, BGP neighbors, LLDP neighbors, and more.
 Logs include agent logs.

-Configuring the exporters and targets is currently only possible by using a yaml configuration file for the `hhfab init -c <config-file.yaml>` command using the following format:
+Configuring the exporters and targets is currently only possible by using a YAML configuration file for the `hhfab init -c <config-file.yaml>` command using the following format:

 ```yaml